-Pharmacy technicians assist and support licensed pharmacists in providing health care and medications to patients.
-They must have a broad knowledge of pharmacy practice, and be skilled in the techniques required to order, stock, package, and prepare medications, but they do not need the advanced college education required of a licensed pharmacist.
-Employers favor those who complete formal training and certification.
-Pharmacy technicians work in hospitals, retail, home health care, nursing homes, clinics and in mail order.
-This 87 hour program is spent in a classroom environment with simulated lab experience.
-The course includes a mock certification examination to prepare for the National Pharmacy Technician Certification Exam.
+Pharmacy Technicians assist licensed pharmacists in providing health care and medications to patients.
+As a Pharmacy Technician, you must have broad knowledge of pharmacy practice and be skilled in the techniques required to order, stock, package, and prepare medications but don’t need the advanced college education required of a licensed pharmacist.
+You could work in a hospital, retail setting, home health care, nursing home, clinic, or mail order.
+This 15-week program in a pharmacy-like classroom environment will provide you with the skill, knowledge and simulated lab experience you need to be a success.
+Employers favor hiring pharmacy techs who have formal training and certification is now required in the State of Michigan.
+This course includes a mock certification examination to prepare you for the National Pharmacy Technician Certification Exam.

 What is a pharmacy technician?